stewseo/spring-boot-3/web-api-spring-webflux/README.md

 public class HomeController {

   // Maps GET / web calls onto this method.
-  // Wraps a Java list of Employee objects(canned data stored in java map) into a Flux using fromIterable
+  // Wraps a Java list of org.example.springdatacassandraobservability.Employee objects(canned data stored in java map) into a Flux using fromIterable
-  // Transforms List<Employee> into a Rendering, while keeping everything inside this Mono
+  // Transforms List<org.example.springdatacassandraobservability.Employee> into a Rendering, while keeping everything inside this Mono
-  //  by unpacking the original Mono<List<Employee>> and using the results to create a new Mono<Rendering>
+  //  by unpacking the original Mono<List<org.example.springdatacassandraobservability.Employee>> and using the results to create a new Mono<Rendering>
   // returns Mono<Rendering>: Reactor’s single-valued reactive type
   @GetMapping("/")
   Mono<Rendering> index() {